frontend-tests/ylenpbaf/README.md

  - [x] ~~By clicking on the "Nosotros" button the text "Hola Mundo!"
 Will be added to the sidebar.~~
  - [x] ~~Generate the submenus for the "Productos" button by iterating the data of the attached arrays, both in php and in js.~~

-Lay out the attachment "boceto_frontend.jpg" using an html file and another css file.

 ### Prerequisites

 **Docker**: https://docs.docker.com/install/